 - Trauma assessment and care of unresolved situations from the past that still affect you today

-- Dual diagnosis treatment for co-occurring mental health conditions such as anxiety or depression
+- Mental health treatment for mental health conditions such as anxiety or depression

 - Cognitive behavioral therapy as a means for pinpointing areas of dysfunction that you want to change